alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 ##Get permission to export waste

 s1.
 Create a contract between you and the business you're sending waste to s2.
-Complete the form in the tool if your waste requires green list controls (Article 18 controls) or come back to this page if you need a notification control.
+Complete the form in the tool if your waste requires Article 18 controls or come back to this page if you need a notification control.

 If you need a notification control you may also need to get insurance before you submit your application as the importing country may ask to see it.